 In our previous article, we have discussed how to calculate dividend per share and the difference between DPS & EPS.
 In this article, we will be discussing dividend payout ratio.

-The ratio of earnings paid out to shareholders as a dividend is calculated as dividend payout ratio.
+The ratio of earnings paid out to shareholders as a dividend is calculated as dividend payout ratio or DPR.
 In other words, it’s a percentage of earnings paid to shareholders as a dividend.

-DPR is calculated by dividing declared dividends paid during a period by net earnings for the period.
-It’s reciprocal of retention ratio, which measures the percentage of profit a company retains for reinvestment in projects to generate future growth.
+DPR is calculated by dividing declared dividends paid during a particular period by net earnings for the same period.
+It’s reciprocal of retention ratio, which measures the percentage of profit a company retains for reinvestment to generate future growth.

 Dividend Payout Ratio or DPR = Dividends / Net Income

 Dividend Payout Ratio or DPR will let you know how much money a company is returning or gives back to shareholders, versus how much retained to reinvest for growth.

 If a company has zero payout ratio then you can conclude, it has not paid dividend and retained 100% of net profit.

 A high Payout Ratio means the company is reinvesting less amount of profit for future growth which will result in less capital gain in future periods.
 Similarly, low DPR means, company is planning to reinvest higher amount of profit for future growth.